-- The Control and Datapath must be clearly identified in the Final Presentation. - The team must include a testbench to verify the digital system (or the main portion). - The system must include an external interface that demonstrates the functioning of your digital system.
+- The Control and Datapath must be clearly identified in the Final Presentation. - The team must include a testbench to verify the digital system. - The system must include an external interface that demonstrates the functioning of your digital system.

 PROJECT IDEAS